TosbackCgusBridge-Bot/CGUs-versions/Mattel/Privacy Policy.md

 *   **Location information.** Information that allows you to be precisely located, such as through GPS coordinates on a mobile app.

 *   **Login information.** Information to identify and validate a user to allow access to a Mattel Service.
-For _children_, this is usually a user name and password.
-For adults, this is usually a password plus some _personal contact information_, like an email address.
+For children, this is usually a user name and password.
+For adults, this is usually a password plus some personal contact information, like an email address.

-*   **Order information.** Information provided to purchase a product or _Mattel Service_, including details necessary to fulfill the transaction, such as products ordered, _payment information_, and _personal contact information_.
+*   **Order information.** Information provided to purchase a product or Mattel Service, including details necessary to fulfill the transaction, such as products ordered, payment information, and personal contact information.

-*   **Payment information.** Credit card numbers or other financial institution-issued information provided to complete a transaction, including (as applicable) _personal contact information_.
+*   **Payment information.** Credit card numbers or other financial institution-issued information provided to complete a transaction, including (as applicable) _personal_ contact information.

 *   **Personal information.** Information that identifies (whether directly or indirectly) a particular individual, such as the individual’s name, address, email address, device identifier, telephone number, or assigned identifier.
 When anonymous information is directly or indirectly associated with personal information, this anonymous information also is treated as personal information.

-    *   For _children_, _personal information_ also includes photos, video, and audio of the _child_.
+    *   For children, personal information also includes photos, video, and audio of the child.

 *   **Personal contact information.** Information that allows us to contact you directly, such as your full name, email address, home address, telephone number, mobile number, etc.

 *   **Survey information.** Answers to surveys or questionnaires voluntarily provided.

-*   **Social sign-on information.** _Login information_ and other information (such as friend lists) from a social network that a user chooses to share with Mattel to access a _Mattel Service_ or _Mattel Site_.
+*   **Social sign-on information.** Login information and other information (such as friend lists) from a social network that a user chooses to share with Mattel to access a Mattel Service or Mattel Site.

-*   **Third-party–provided information.** Data shared with the _Mattel family of companies_ through a _third party_.
+*   **Third-party–provided information.** Data shared with the Mattel family of companies through a third party.

 *   **User-generated content.** Information you post or upload, like reviews, comments, videos or pictures, or social media interactions.
-Read more at _User-Generated Content._
+Read more at User-Generated Content.

 **Interest-based advertising.** Targeted ads for products and services that, based on your activities, are likely to be of interest to you.